If you're using the Classic builder, you can find that article here.

 To open the Logic Map of your typeform:

-1. Go to the Logic panel, where you’ll see the Logic Map on the right:
+1. Go to the Logic panel, where you’ll see the Logic Map:

 If you’ve already added Logic to your typeform, you’ll see a green tick next to the type(s) of Logic you’ve used.
 The Logic Map also shows colored icons for the different question types in your typeform: